🏆 Expert Picks

 | Faucet | 2–4 GPM |

-🧩 Determining Your Home’s Water Flow Rate
+🧩 Measure Your Home’s Flow Rate

 - Make sure all indoor faucets are turned off.

-💡 Example: If it takes 60 seconds to fill the bucket, your flow rate is roughly 5 GPM.
+💡 If it takes 60 seconds to fill the bucket, your flow rate is roughly 5 GPM.

-| Seconds To Fill 5 Gallon Bucket | Water Flow Rate | Seconds To Fill 5 Gallon Bucket | Water Flow Rate |
+| Seconds to fill 5 gallons | Flow Rate | Seconds to fill 5 gallons | Flow Rate |

 |---|---|---|---|